dmfarcas/clipboard-manager/README.md

 * Change database to mongo, load the database into an array or whatever.
 * Notifications
 * Modal to show image larger?
+* More image formats.
+Image Magick would be required tho

 ### Known bugs
 * Image saving is not async - it freezes the app for a second or two.